 The conclusion I’ve come to after having gone for this many readings?
 Most of the time, I’d have been better off using the money to buy my friends drinks.
-Because at least I hear some truths when they’re drunk.
+At least I start hearing some truths when once they start to get drunk.

 But not every fortune teller is without merit—I saw a couple that seemed legit.
 And no, it’s not because they said what I wanted to hear.
 It’s because they brought up really specific things they shouldn’t otherwise have known about.
 Yes, maybe they were just good at reading people and guessing s**t, but while I don’t think many of these psychics of sorts are the real deal, I do think a select few deserve the benefit of the doubt.

 So when I was offered a face reading consultation with Team Joey Yap, I wanted to see which side of the fence I’d be on after the session.
 After all, if it’s not already obvious, I have a thing for alternative practices.

 I met with Amber Auyong, a consultant with the company, at their office in Paya Lebar.
 Amber was warm, easy to talk to and pretty knowledgeable about the discipline.
 But I won’t bore you with the details—that’s not what you’re here for.

 So here’s my face in a picture that’s way too big.
 Read on to find out what she had to say about it, and what I thought of her reading.